Meryl Streep Proves Once Again She Loves a Good Award Show Catcall at the 2018 Oscars

 Viewers loved the fact that Meryl went wild given her buttoned-up and regal persona.

-Once again online fans were quick to point out that the Streepster, who is nominated tonight for Best Actress for her role in The Post, was calling someone out in the same style.
+Once again online fans, like @scarlettf4ncy, were quick to point out that the Streepster, who is nominated tonight for Best Actress for her role in The Post, was calling someone out in the same style.

 Over her iconic career, Streep has been nominated for 21 Academy Awards and won three.